ScRiPt1337/Email-Extractor/README.md

 # Email-Extractor
-its Email Extractor its non stoply extracting email from website...
+Its Email Extractor is non stoply extracting email from website...